secretstartups/handbook/development/enablement/systems/geo/process.html.md

 It is also important to note that not all POCs will be successful, and that is OK!
 Some avenues of research may not be successful, and the POC will have saved us from investing significant time in a solution that will not meet our needs.
 The goal is to fail fast!

-The PM and the engineer will work together to create all of the issues required to build the solution.
-This includes
+The PM and the engineer will work together to create all of the [work items](./agile-work-items.html) required to build the solution.
+These items account for
+- Documentation
-- documentation issues
+- Testing
-- testing that is broader than the scope of individual issues
-- post-release items such as rake tasks, migrations or monitoring issues
+- Post-release items such as rake tasks, migrations or monitoring issues

-Ideally, epics and issues should be broken down by external functionality rather than by implementation details.
-There will be exceptions such as refactors and performance improvements.
+Ideally, [epics, features and user stories](./agile-work-items.html) should be broken down by external functionality rather than by implementation details.
+Even refactors and performance improvements should highlight the customer value and be described with a user-centric approach.

-Post-release tasks that need to be performed by SRE's are created in the Infrastructure team project and cannot be added to Epics as related issues.
-For these, it's useful to list them in the Epic description.
+Post-release tasks that need to be performed by SRE's are created in the Infrastructure team project and cannot be added to work items as related issues.
+For these, it's useful to list them in the highest level work item description.

-When they are satisfied that they have a reasonable solution with all issues weighted, they will send the Epic link out for discussion and feedback.
-Planning is transparent anyway, but this serves to notify the team that the Epic is ready for development.
+When they are satisfied that they have a reasonable solution including an estimation of effort for each work item, this breakdown should be shared with the rest of the team for discussion and feedback.
+Planning is transparent anyway, but this serves to notify the team that the new work items are ready for development.

-Issues are then given the "geo::scheduling" label.

-This signifies that from both a product and engineering point of view, this issue is prepared and ready to be built as soon as there is space in the schedule.

 #### Schedule
-We use the [Kanban Scheduling board](https://gitlab.com/groups/gitlab-org/-/boards/981066?&label_name[]=geo%3A%3Ascheduling) for this phase.

-Once per week, the PM and EM will meet to discuss the work that is currently active, and queue prepared items for development.
+On an ongoing basis, the PM and EM will meet to discuss the work that is currently active, and queue prepared items for development.

-In this meeting, prepared items will be given the label "geo::active", which will pull items into the Build board.
+In this process, prepared items will be given the label "geo::active", which will pull items into the Build board.

-This meeting is recorded and open for anyone to join.
-Attendance for the Geo Team is optional as it is recorded.
-We will also try to move the time of the meeting around to suit epic owners when their epics are due to be scheduled.

-The agenda for the meeting is:
+Part of the ongoing prioritization and scheduling effort includes providing answers to these questions
 1. What is active now?
 1. What needs to be active next?
 1. Are there any deliverables?
 1. Is the active list in priority order?
 1. Bugs list
 1. Technical debt items arising

+The outcome of these scheduling activities are reflected in an [Outlook Issue](https://gitlab.com/gitlab-org/geo-team/discussions/-/issues/?search=Geo%20Outlook&sort=due_date&state=all&first_page_size=100) that the PM prepares and which encapsulates the direction and scope of the upcoming iteration.

 #### Build